Coherent structures at the origin of time irreversibility in wall turbulence: Introduction

-In contrast to previous works focusing on the Lagrangian viewpoint, in the present study we adopt an Eulerian, multiscale framework to investigate TI.
+In order to fill the knowledge gap concerning the connection between TI and coherent motion, in this work we investigate statistical irreversibility in wall-bounded turbulence focusing on how different flow scales contribute to TI.
+Characteristic flow scales, in fact, are associated with coherent structures, and display complex dynamics, not only in terms of energy cascade but also through inter-scale interactions such as modulation phenomena~\cite{baars2015wavelet, iacobello2021large}. {Specifically,} {instead of relying on the Lagrangian viewpoint, we adopt an Eulerian, multiscale framework to investigate TI.
 In the Lagrangian framework, characteristic scales are identified through the average distance between particles, which is a function of time because particle separation increases (on average) with time~\cite{xu2016lagrangian}.
-It follows that particle motion senses (Eulerian) turbulent scales of varying sizes at different times due to particle relative dispersion in the flow, thus making difficult to perform a scale-dependent study of TI.
+It follows that particle motion senses (Eulerian) turbulent scales of varying sizes at different times due to particle relative dispersion in the flow, thus making it difficult to perform a scale-dependent study of TI.
 The Lagrangian multiscale analysis is even more challenging in the case of wall turbulence, where the flow dynamics (hence, scales' features) is strongly dependent on the distance from the wall, and Lagrangian dispersion significantly depends on particle wall-normal position~\cite{polanco2018relative}.
-The Eulerian framework adopted here, instead, allows us to carry out a scale decomposition with ease by exploiting the Fourier transform, as it is typically done in the study of turbulent signals~\cite{smits2011high, jimenez2018coherent, pope2000turbulent}.
-Then, we take advantage from tools of nonlinear time-series analysis to quantify TI in the Eulerian viewpoint, by exploiting 1-dimensional velocity signals measured at various vertical (i.e., wall-normal) coordinates.
-Specifically, a parameter-free methodology based on horizontal visibility graphs (HVGs) is employed as the reference approach to capture temporal asymmetry in the signals~\cite{lacasa2012time}.
+The Eulerian framework adopted here, instead, allows us to carry out a scale decomposition with ease by exploiting the Fourier transform, as it is typically done in the study of turbulent signals~\cite{smits2011high, jimenez2018coherent, pope2000turbulent}. \\Recent works have provided insights on the relation between Eulerian and Lagrangian TI in turbulent flows, showing a distinct correlation between Eulerian and Lagrangian TI indicators~\cite{cheminet2022eulerian, drivas2019turbulent}.
+However, they have investigated a turbulent von Kármán flow adopting an instantaneous Eulerian approach~\cite{cheminet2022eulerian}, rather than focusing on wall-bounded turbulence through a multiscale approach.
+The {key aspect} of our work, therefore, is the analysis of statistical TI at different time scales, and how TI relates to organized motions in the flow.
+The choice of the flow case represents a {key aspect} as well, since wall turbulence has been much less investigated than homogeneous-isotropic turbulence in terms of statistical TI.
+Our multiscale analysis, indeed, is particularly {challenging} in wall turbulence due to the complex organization of turbulent structures arising along the wall-normal direction~\cite{jimenez2018coherent}.}